IHE/PCC.mAPS.us/input/pagecontent/testplan.md

 This Test Plan page is a prototype.
 We expect the maturity of the content will improve over time.
 For now, we summarize high level testing scope and available tools.
 Comments are welcome.
 </div>

-**TODO: fill in the goals of the testing.
+The Goals of testing for this National Extention for the US Realm is to test the conformance of the Antepartum Summary FHIR IG with confomance to US CORE.

 ## Introduction